Experts Discuss Commonhold As Alternative To Leasehold Ownership

 “Adopting commonhold as the standard model would discourage exploitation and create a system of true property ownership.
 There will be difficulties in implementing this, not least the reluctance of mortgage lenders to lend on commonhold properties, but these can and should be overcome.
 If the Government gets behind it and there is consumer demand (there is currently very low awareness of commonhold) it could transform the existing property system.”

-Paul Sams, partner at Dutton Gregory further adds.
-He said:
+Paul Sams, Partner at Dutton Gregory, said:

 “No. Sorry but no, Commonhold is not the answer.
 As it stands it is unwieldly, cumbersome and not fit for any purpose unless someone wishes to live in a 1960’s style hippy commune.